History of Architecture (3,000 BCE - present)

 Although they relied on several design features from Greek and Roman Antiquity, Romanesque architects had neither the imagination of the Greeks, nor the engineering ability of the Romans.
 For example, Roman building techniques in brick and stone were largely lost in most parts of Europe.
 In general, the style employed thick walls, round arches, piers, columnsgroin vaults, narrow slit-windows, large towers and decorative arcading.
 The basic load of the building was carried not its arches or columns but by its massive walls.
 And its roofs, vaults and buttresses were relatively primitive in comparison with later styles.
 Interiors were heavy with stone, had dim lighting and - compared with later Gothic styles - simple unadorned lines.
 Romanesque churches tended to follow a clearly defined form, and are recognizable throughout Europe.
 Only rarely did one see traces of Byzantine or Eastern influence, except along trade routes.
 A notable example is the domed St Mark's Basilica in Venice.

 Despite its relative simplicity of style, Romanesque architecture did reinstigate two important forms of fine art: sculpture (which had largely disappeared since the fall of Rome) and stained glass.
-But given the size of windows in Romanesque style buildings, the latter remained a relatively minor element until the advent of Gothic designs.
+But given the size of windows in Romanesque style buildings, the latter remained a relatively minor element in Medieval art until the advent of Gothic designs.
 See also: Romanesque Sculpture.

 Romanesque Revival architecture was a 19th century style championed by architects like the Louisiana-born Henry Hobson Richardson (1838-86), who was responsible for "Richardsonian Romanesque", as exemplified by the Marshall Field Wholesale Store (1885-87), in Chicago.